developerpaaji/google-analytics-mcp/README.md

 to provide several
 [Tools](https://modelcontextprotocol.io/docs/concepts/tools) for use with LLMs.

-### Retrieve account and property information 🟠
+### Retrieve property information 🟠

-- `get_account_summaries`: Retrieves information about the user's Google Analytics accounts and properties.
+- `get_property_details`: Returns details about the configured property.
-- `get_property_details`: Returns details about a property.
+- `list_google_ads_links`: Returns a list of links to Google Ads accounts for the configured property.
-- `list_google_ads_links`: Returns a list of links to Google Ads accounts for a property.
+- `list_property_annotations`: Returns annotations for the configured property.

 ### Run core reports 📙

 - `run_report`: Runs a Google Analytics report using the Data API.
-- `get_custom_dimensions_and_metrics`: Retrieves the custom dimensions and metrics for a specific property.
+- `get_custom_dimensions_and_metrics`: Retrieves the custom dimensions and metrics for the configured property.

 ### Run realtime reports ⏳